theobald-software/theobald-software.github.io/_includes/_content/en/sap-releases.md

 ### SAP Releases

 All communication with SAP is performed via the RFC protocol.
+That means, the integration occurs at SAP application server level.
+Therefore, the database used by the SAP system is irrelevant - all databases (including HANA) are supported.
-Releases 4.6C and newer are supported.
+SAP Releases 4.6C and newer are supported.
 This includes:
 * SAP R/3 Version 4.6C and later
 * mySAP